yumeng111/myCCMAnalysis/README.md

   - CCMNearlineDiag (calculate SPE rates and calculate SPE calibrations)
   - CCMFindEvents (find events and information about them)
   - CCMApplyPreCuts (apply cuts on the events that were found)
+- <b>If you want to develope your own module or suggest changes to an existing, please let me know.</b>

+# Analysis Directory
+Each user should create a personal directory under $CCMINSTALL/analysis to store their root and python scripts.
+Please do not directly modify someone elses scripts, copy to your directory and change from there.

-Let me know if you have any questions.
+Let me know if you have any questions.<br>
-Tyler Thornton
+Tyler Thornton<br>
-P-25 LANL
+P-25 LANL<br>
-rtthorn@lanl.gov
+rtthorn@lanl.gov<br>